MicrosoftDocs/biztalk-docs/biztalk/technical-guides/upgrading-and-versioning-strategies-for-applications.md

 ## When to Use Versioning
  If you need to support long-running orchestrations, and/or you need to perform BizTalk application deployments with no BizTalk application downtime, then you need to implement and practice a solid, end-to-end [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] versioning strategy for the different versioning scenarios.
 This includes .NET assembly versioning and versioning of all BizTalk artifacts, which includes schemas, maps, pipelines, pipeline components, orchestrations, custom adapters, custom classes called in orchestrations and maps, business rules, and BAM.

  Schema versioning is unique in that the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] pipelines determine the message type of a message based on the target namespace plus root node name defined in the schema.
-For more information, see [Schema Resolution in Pipeline Components](http://go.microsoft.com/fwlink/?LinkId=154207).
+For more information, see [Schema Resolution in Pipeline Components](../core/schema-resolution-in-pipeline-components.md).
 If you need to version your schemas, a version indicator must be part of the target namespace.
 Changing the schema version has a ripple effect throughout your solution, and therefore should be planned in advance.
-When creating orchestration messages, follow the recommendations in the MSDN Magazine article [BizTalk Server: 8 Tips And Tricks For Better BizTalk Programming](http://go.microsoft.com/fwlink/?LinkId=101594), tip #1: "Always Use Multi-Part Message Types" (http://go.microsoft.com/fwlink/?LinkId=101594).
+When creating orchestration messages, search for **BizTalk Server: 8 Tips And Tricks For Better BizTalk Programming** (tip 1: Always Use Multi-Part Message Types).
 Use of this method provides greater flexibility when versioning schemas.

 ## Using Factoring for Assembly Versioning
  If you need to support long-running orchestrations, side-by-side deployments, or no-downtime upgrades, then you should implement an assembly versioning and packaging strategy.
 In order to perform assembly versioning of BizTalk artifacts, your BizTalk solution assemblies need to be factored (packaged) in such a way to allow for [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] versioning.
 There are three types of factoring: